-If you pay someone to care for your dependent under age 13, or your spouse or dependent who is not capable of self-care, you may be able to get a credit of up to 30% of your expenses.
+If you pay someone to care for your dependent under age 13 or for your spouse or dependent who is not capable of self-care, you may be able to get a credit of up to 30% of your expenses.
 To qualify, you must pay these expenses so you can work or look for work.

 You may have to pay employment taxes.
-If you pay someone to come to your home and care for your dependent or spouse, you may be a household employer who has to pay employment taxes.
-Usually, you are not a household employer if the person who cares for your child or dependent does so at his or her home or place of business.
+If you pay someone to come to your home and care for your dependent or spouse, you may be a household employer who has to have an employer identification number (EIN) and pay employment taxes.
+Usually, you are not a household employer if the person who cares for your dependent or spouse does so at his or her home or place of business.

-If a placement agency sets the fee and exercises control over a babysitter or companion who works in your home, that person is not your employee.
+If a placement agency exercises control over what work is done and how it will be done by a babysitter or companion who works in your home, that person is not your employee.
 This control could include providing rules of conduct and appearance and requiring regular reports.
 In this case, you do not have to pay employment taxes.
 But, if an agency merely gives you a list of sitters and you hire one from that list, the sitter may be your employee.

-For more information on a household employer's tax responsibilities, see Publication 926, Employment Taxes for Household Employers, and Form 942, Employer's Quarterly Tax Return for Household Employees.
+For more information on a household employer's tax responsibilities, see Publication 926, Household Employer's Tax Guide, and Schedule H (Form 1040), Household Employment Taxes.